agilepro/software-craftsmanship/docs/Coding/Optimization/factor-expensive-statements-out.md

 }
 ```

 If this loop runs 100 times, then the att.get function is called 300 times, and the att.get().get(i) is called 200 times.
-At design time, we don’t really know how expensive either of these calls are, but I have seen cases where such an operation required parsing and iteration of a large complex structure.
+At design time, we don't really know how expensive either of these calls are, but I have seen cases where such an operation required parsing and iteration of a large complex structure.
 As that structure gets bigger, this loop gets exponentially more expensive.
 and all for nothing!
 It is trivial to include just a few local variables and eliminate the problem, and in many cases improve readability.
 Here is the improved version.

 ```java